-There's no doubt in our minds that LG’s billion dollar gamble paid off in spectacular style last year, as its OLED TVs dominated the premium end of the market.
+There's no doubt in our minds that LG’s billion dollar gamble on OLED TV tech has paid off in spectacular style over the past few years, as its OLED TVs dominated the premium end of the market.
 A combination of performance, features and some fairly aggressive pricing resulted in LG beating Samsung’s QLED when it came to higher-end models.

 So, what's LG's next move?
 Simple, just make the best even better.